nordeck/matrix-meetings/.changeset/angry-bats-serve.md

 '@nordeck/matrix-meetings-bot': patch
 ---

-Add support for Matrix Room Version 12
+Add support for Matrix Room Version 12.
+Added a new option `DEFAULT_ROOM_VERSION` to configure room version for the Bot.